 One of the most challenging aspects of being an author is promoting your work.
 However, with a few savvy social media tips, you can help spread the word about your books and increase visibility for your work.

 There are a variety of social media platforms authors can use to connect with readers and promote their work.
 Before getting started, it’s important to understand the different platforms and how they can be used to reach your target audience.

 There are three types of academic editors: developmental, copy, and substantive.
 Developmental editors work with authors to improve the overall quality of their work, including organization, clarity, grammar, and style.
 Copy editors focus on grammar, punctuation, spelling, and syntax.
 Substantive editors check for accuracy in terms of facts and sources.

 Welcome new members to TAA: June 2022

 With membership in TAA, you are not alone.
 You become part of a diverse community of textbook and academic authors with similar interests and goals.
-We are pleased to announce the addition of 51 new TAA members who joined us in October 2021.
+We are pleased to announce the addition of nine new TAA members who joined us in June 2022.